Invest a minimum of € 350,000

 Turkey has since turned their program around, as it was a massive flop in the beginning.
 We expect Montenegro to do the same.

-Montenegro’s CBI program will excite high-net-worth investors because of its nearly-EU status.
-For many, it will be worth the gamble and they will commit to investing €365,000 – the cheapest way by far to buy a European citizenship at the moment.
+Montenegro Citizenship by Investment program will excite high-net-worth investors because of its nearly-EU status.
+For many, it will be worth the gamble and they will commit to investing €365,000 – the cheapest way by far to buy European citizenship at the moment.

 Finally, there’s also the sex appeal that Montenegro has: luxurious, Mediterranean, safe, and stable.
 It’s definitely far above the competition in nearby Moldova and Bulgaria.